-The increase in amortization expense was due to the acquisitions of Finomial, SEI Novus and Atlas Master Trust during the fourth quarter 2021.
+The increase in amortization expense in the three and nine month periods was due to the acquisitions of Finomial, SEI Novus and Atlas Master Trust during the fourth quarter 2021.
 Through these transactions, we acquired intangible assets related to technology, trade names and client relationships which are amortized over the estimated useful life of the assets (See Note 12 to the Consolidated Financial Statements).